Category

 Historically speaking, the foundations of today's paid video market were laid by pay TV (cable and satellite) and video rentals, both of which became widespread in the 1990s.
 The recent wave of paid video streaming services represents a significant shift, occurring roughly a "generation" later.

 While the consumption environment and technological backdrop differ significantly from that era, how is the very act of "paying to watch video content" perceived among users and non-users?
 This seems obvious at first glance, yet I believe it contains a profound mystery.
-Furthermore, it remains unclear whether the mindset around paying for content is similar or different between existing services like pay TV and rental video versus video streaming.
+Furthermore, whether the mindset around paying for content is similar or different between existing services like pay TV and rental video versus streaming services is perhaps another poorly understood issue.

 Therefore, this time, I would like to explore these questions while presenting the results of a survey on paid video services conducted by Dentsu Inc. Media Innovation Lab.

-The Video Market: A Mix of Old and New, Paid and Free
+The Video Market: A Mix of New and Old, Paid and Free

-Before delving into "paying or not paying," let's first look at the scale of the market associated with consuming video content today.
+Before delving into "paying vs. not paying," let's first examine the scale of the market associated with consuming video content today.

-Figure 1 provides a rough overview of the video market in 2016, compiled from various statistical sources and rounded to the nearest 10 billion yen.
+Figure 1 roughly displays the video market in 2016, using various statistical sources and rounded to the nearest 10 billion yen.
 It aggregates the market for content itself and the video advertising market (excluding outdoor vision and in-train video channels).

 Broadly, it is divided into "Broadcasting" (terrestrial, BS, CS, CATV), "Packaged Media (DVD/BD)" (rental, retail), "Streaming," and "Theatrical (Movies)."
 Among these, terrestrial broadcasting stands out, accounting for over half of the total.
 Notably, commercial broadcasters are largely supported by advertising revenue, allowing viewers to watch for free.